DevOpsWithJess/Python-Text-Based-Game/README.md

 - Include character selection

 ## Thank You
-Thank you for checking out my first Python project!
+Thank you for checking out my first Python project.
-I hope you enjoy playing it as much as I enjoed building it!
+I hope you enjoy playing it as much as I enjoyed building it!